erroronline1/caro/readme.md

 filename[characters] = "[,\/\\\]" ; replace matched characters to avoid link error

 [lifespan]
-idle = 600 ; SECONDS after which a reauthorization is necessary without intermittend use mdr14_sample_interval = 93 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1095 ; DAYS until a new sample check on the same product is allowed as default value
+calendar_completed = 365 ; DAYS after compleded calendar entries are deleted if not specified otherwise idle = 600 ; SECONDS after which a reauthorization is necessary without intermittend use mdr14_sample_interval = 93 ; DAYS until a new sample check is required as default value mdr14_sample_reusable = 1095 ; DAYS until a new sample check on the same product is allowed as default value